LiveHelperChat/doc/docs/commands.md

 * !files
     * Enables files upload for a particular chat if general files upload is disabled.
-Default message text looks like `I have enabled files upload for you. [fupload]Upload a file[/fupload].` If you want multilanguage support you can just create a canned message with content like `!files I have enabled files upload for you. [fupload]Upload a file[/fupload].`
+Default message text looks like `I have enabled files upload for you. [fupload]Upload a file[/fupload].`
+    * If you want multilanguage support you can just create a canned message with content like `!files I have enabled files upload for you. [fupload]Upload a file[/fupload].`
+    * It's possible to enable files upload without any message by sending command like `!files no`
 * !stopfiles
-    * Disables files upload if it was enabled before by `!files` command
+    * Disables files upload if it was enabled before by `!files` command.
+Default message looks like `Files upload was disabled!`
+    * You can have custom message by sending `!stopfiles files upload was disabled`
+    * To disable files upload without any message for the visitor `!stopfiles no`
 * !modal `<form_id>` `<explain>`
     * Will show a form module form with passed id and will write a passed explain.
 Explain is optional.
 * !modal `https://example.com`